 Understand the Correlation between SEO & User Engagement (without drowning in numbers)

 Do you spend a lot of time creating “engaging content” for your blog?
 Are you told by SEO gurus that user engagement is the #1 on-page SEO ranking factor?
-If you answered yes, I have a bad news for you.
+If you answered yes, I have bad news for you.

 User engagement is in no way related to SEO, at least not directly.